gideonibemerejr/Jersey-Collector/README.md

-# First Django Lab
+# Jersey Collector
-Creating a simple django app for a soccer jersey collector
+Creating a simple django project for a soccer jersey collector to keep an inventory